John Arundell (died 1590): Recusant

 Like his father, and many other members of the Arundell family, he was an open Roman Catholic.
 He refused to subscribe to the Act of Uniformity 1559 and rarely attended Anglican services (despite the legal obligation to do so at least once a week, on pain of a fine).
-He was a close associate of the martyr Cuthbert Mayne, and paid for the education of another Catholic martyr, John Cornelius, later to be the family chaplain.
+He was a close associate of the martyr Cuthbert Mayne, and paid for the education of another Catholic martyr, John Cornelius, later to be the family chaplain for eleven years.
 Because of his standing in the community, he was left in peace until 1577, when his association with Cuthbert Mayne became public knowledge.
 He was arrested and spent some years in the Tower of London, and was later imprisoned in Ely Palace, from which he was released shortly before his death: he was also heavily fined by the Star Chamber.

 His widow continued to engage in openly recusant activities.
 John Cornelius served as her private chaplain, even though harbouring a Catholic priest had been made a capital offence by the Jesuits, etc. Act 1584.
 Cornelius was tried and executed under the same Act in 1594, but Lady Arundell was apparently left in peace.
 She died in 1602.
+Their daughters, Dorothy and Gertrude, funded the creation of English Benedictine convent in Brussels.